devicefactory/df1-manual/howto_fwupdate.md

 Currently, only iOS devices are supported.
 Android is not supported yet.

 In order to update the firmware, load the App.
+We are in the process of posting the DF1 App on the Apple Appstore.
-While the DF1 app is being posted on the Apple Appstore, you can download the open source code and load it into your own device.
+In the meantime, you can download the open source code and load it into your own device.

   https://github.com/devicefactory/df1-ios